soundtracks, video games

 Space-Opera done right

 This is the music review.
-Here you can find the game review.
+Here you can find the game review of

 To begin with, I'd like to paint a little picture of the mood, give a bit of context as to why you're about to hear hymns of praise for the music of old games once again.
 Because Mass Effect wasn't just a game with top graphics and a top story - no, it also had one of the best introductions to a video game.
 As befits a space epic, the game begins with text fade-ins against a dark background, outlining the setting, or indeed the universe of the game.